COMP90054-2022S1/a2-pddl/README.md

 Why would anyone want to send a message encrypted with a private key that anyone can decrypt with the public key?
 Because the ability to decrypt with the public key means that the message must have come from that agent --- they are the only one with the private key.

+**The task: ** Create a file [key_exchange.pddl](key_exchange.pddl) by copying your domain file from Tasks 1 and 3.

-**The task: ** In the file [key_exchange.pddl](key_exchange.pddl), using the idea of  public and private keys, use the planner to discover a secure protocol for setting up a shared key between two agents without any other agent learning the shared key, such as the Diffie-Hellman protocol.
+In this task, using the idea of  public and private keys, you will use the planner to discover a secure protocol for setting up a shared key between two agents without any other agent learning the shared key, such as the Diffie-Hellman protocol.

 The actual mechanism is not important, provided that it satisfies the following: